yojoots/libbitcoin-system-wiki/Hearn-Error.md

-Coming Soon: Governments cannot ban popular things.
+Coming Soon: The idea that states cannot ban popular things is an error.